The Thousand Islands —

 Frequently Asked Questions

-A: FlixBus now offers direct routes from Ottawa and Toronto — around $20 each way.
-The stop is beside City Hall, minutes from downtown hotels.
+A: FlixBus offers direct routes from Ottawa and Toronto for ~$20 each way, stopping beside City Hall.

-A: A full-day City Cruise to Heart Island gives both the history and the photo angles.
-Pair it with an aerial view from 1000 Islands Helicopter Tours for the ultimate perspective.
+A: A City Cruises tour to Heart Island + an aerial flight from 1000 Islands Helicopter Tours.

 About the Author

-Written and photographed by Roland Bast, Canadian travel photographer and visual storyteller based in Ottawa.
-A proud TMAC member, Roland collaborates with tourism boards and brands across Canada to capture authentic visual stories that connect people with place.
+Written and photographed by Roland Bast, Canadian travel photographer & visual storyteller based in Ottawa.
+TMAC member, partnering with tourism boards and brands to capture authentic stories that connect people with place.

 Keep exploring: